New History Warfare Vol. 3: To See More Light: Reception

 New History Warfare Vol. 3: To See More Light was met with widespread critical acclaim.
 At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album has received a metascore of 81, based on 18 reviews.

 AllMusic rated New History Warfare Vol. 3: To See More Light four stars out of five with reviewer Fred Thomas commenting that "Stetson explores scorched landscapes and heavenly scenes alike with his stylized playing."
 In his review for Consequence of Sound, Jeremy D. Larson lauded Stetson's album as "his strongest and most cohesive collection in his career" and suggested that "you’ve never heard anything like it", giving a mark of four-and-a-half stars out of five.
 Vol. 3 received an eight out of ten review from Drowned in Sound, where Alexander Tudor found the album to be "essential listening and another triumph."
 Exclaim! magazine's Vincent Pollard awarded the album a perfect ten out of ten score, praising its "accessible and compelling compositions" and dubbing it a "masterpiece."
 Angus Finlayson of FACT magazine was more critical, rating the album three-and-a-half out of five and commenting that Vernon's vocals "run the risk of taming Stetson’s playing."

 A favorable review from musicOMH's Daniel Paton described Vol. 3s "unpredictable and challenging but frequently awe-inspiring terrain" and gave the album four-and-a-half stars out of five.
 No Ripcord reviewer Stephen Wragg was less impressed, rating it a seven out of ten, but offered that the album was "stacked with jaw-dropping moments, underpinned by seismic emotional shifts."
-Mark Richardson, writing for Pitchfork Media, awarded Vol. 3 8.1 out of 10 and noted Stetson's "impressive achievement" before concluding that "the result is a sound that could come only from one person on earth."
+Mark Richardson, writing for Pitchfork, awarded Vol. 3 8.1 out of 10 and noted Stetson's "impressive achievement" before concluding that "the result is a sound that could come only from one person on earth."
 Spin magazine's Richard Gehr described the music as "peerless at conveying isolation, loneliness, and alienation" and scored the album eight out of ten.
 Rob Young of The Wire praised the album's "extraordinary aural illusionism", noting that Stetson's playing technique finds "timbres in the saxophone's tubing that are rarely brought out."

 Jazz critic Tom Hull said there is "nothing else quite like it", highlighting the eerie quality provided by Vernon's overdubbed vocals and the live, versatile playing of Stetson: "[He] plays everything from alto down but favors the big bass sax, and makes extensive use of circular breathing, which gives his tones resonance and a warbly rhythm".